 Note that our heavy usage test included power-intensive gaming sessions, video streaming, video calling, downloading large files, and heavy multitasking with the brightness cranked to full and connected to an LTE network.

 A highlighting feature of the Huawei Y9 2018 is the quad-camera setup on the phone.
-It is equipped with dual rear cameras of 16MP + 2MP resolution and dual front cameras with 13MP + 2MP.
+It is equipped with dual rear cameras of 16MP + 2MP resolution and dual front cameras of 13MP + 2MP.

 Both the camera setups work typically, i.e., one lens gathers the depth of field while others capture the details.
 After testing the camera, we concluded that the phone definitely boasts a better camera than the Huawei Y7 Prime 2018.
 Still, it’s not as good as the Honor 9 Lite camera setup that produces more vivid yet natural-looking colors with a balanced amount of sharpness.